Lund2005/simple_todo_app/README.md

 A simple todo app with the intention to learn flutter's basic local storage systems.

 ## Next steps
-- edit task importancy
-- fix text overflow on long tasks
-- show task importancy in task list
+- user should not be able to edit a tasks name to an empty string
 - integrate local storage system for todos

 ## Possible further stuff